PlanB-Network/bitcoin-educational-content/courses/hist201/fr.md

 >
 > Original: "I think that the Internet is going to be one of the major forces for reducing the role of government.
 The one thing that's missing, but that will soon be developed, is a reliable e-cash, a method whereby on the internet you can transfer funds from A to B without A knowing B or B knowing A."

-## Les monnaies privées centralisées avant Bitcoin
+## Les monnaies numériques privées

 Dans le chapitre précédent, nous avons étudié la première forme d'argent liquide électronique qui est issue de l'apparition d'Internet et de la cryptographie moderne : le modèle eCash de David Chaum.
 Ce dernier a grandement influencé Satoshi Nakamoto et a constitué une étape clé dans le parcours qui a mené à Bitcoin.
 Mais l'histoire des origines de la cryptomonnaie ne se résume pas à eCash ; elle repose aussi sur les expériences de monnaie privées fonctionnant sur Internet, qui ont été développées à partir de la fin des années 1990.